maxwax/birdseye/README.md

     (7/9) Notes about the system software configuration?
 [Not specified] ->Baseline Linux OS, not yet configured for a workload

-    (8/9) What is the FQDN for this systems primary NIC? [metal.maxlab] ->server501.db.example.com
+    (8/9) What is the FQDN for this systems primary NIC? [server501.db.example.com] ->server501.db.example.com

     (9/9) What is the FQDN for this systems out-of-band mgmt NIC? [null]